 Once the FAFSA has been successfully submitted, families will receive a Student Aid Report (SAR).
 SAR gives the outcome of what was submitted in the FAFSA and should arrive within three weeks of submitting your FAFSA.
 It will come either by e-mail or by mail.
 Once it is final and complete, the SAR will contain your Expected Family Contribution.

 This is what colleges/universities will use to create your child’s financial aid package if they don’t request additional information.
 Unfortunately, financial aid award letters can be quite confusing.
 Here are some tips on how to work through the confusion and also the student must learn to question and question to learn!

-- Get in touch with the school’s financial aid office if you have any questions about the aid being offered.
+- Get in touch with the school’s financial aid office in case you have questions regarding the aid they offer.

-- Review award letters from schools to compare amounts and types of aid being offered – is there more loan money than grant money or vice versa.
+- Take a close look at award letters from schools and compare types and amounts of aid they offer – is there more loan money than grant money or vice versa.
 The goal is to have more grant money (Free money) than loans.
 One way that schools make their packages look more attractive is to include loans.
 The only loans in an aid package should be government loans with more favorable terms that families qualify for due to their lower incomes.
 The two loans in that category are the subsidized Stafford Loan and the Perkins Loan.

 - Don’t be impressed if you see a PLUS Loan for Parents or an unsubsidized Stafford Loan, which are available to all parents of all incomes.